jawaharr20/phytec-4-week-tasks/Week_2_task/zephyr_porting/README.md

 # Zephyr Porting on BGM220P

 # update
          The SLTB010A (BGM220P) uses Silicon Labs’ proprietary EFR32BG22 BLE controller, and in mainline Zephyr, there’s no built-in controller firmware or integration for it.
         So:
          we need binary blob for the bgm220p board

         Yes, you can run Zephyr on that board, blink LEDs, use GPIO, timers, etc.

         No, you cannot just build a Zephyr BLE sample and expect advertising/scanning to work — because Zephyr doesn’t have the lower-level controller firmware needed for this chip.

         BLE on BGM220P only works if you use Simplicity Studio + Gecko SDK (Silabs stack), not pure Zephyr.

-        If you try to run Zephyr’s samples/bluetooth/* on SLTB010A, the build will succeed but BLE will silently fail at runtime because the controller            driver is missing.
+        If you try to run Zephyr’s samples/bluetooth/* on SLTB010A, the build will succeed but BLE will silently fail at runtime because the controllerdriver is missing.

 This project documents my journey of porting the Zephyr RTOS to the **BGM220P** board from Silicon Labs.
 The base reference was taken from the **SLTB010A** (official Silabs dev board) Zephyr support.
 The goal was to bring up basic Zephyr functionality on BGM220P and later extend to BLE stack integration.